soccer-ctrl/Dune/README.md

 2. The project accepts user input and processes the input.

-User inout from the keyboard is used to control the player direction.
+User input from the keyboard is used to control the player direction.
 This is shown in controller.cpp, in the Controller::HandleInput function (line 25)

 3. The project uses Object Oriented Programming techniques.